How to Scrape Redfin Real Estate Property Data in Python

 • Real estate agent info

-In this guide, we'll cover focus on scraping real estate property (rent and sale), though everything we'll learn can be easily applied to other pages.
+In this guide, we'll focus on scraping real estate property rent, sale and search pages, though everything we'll learn can be easily applied to other pages.

 Project Setup

-In this tutorial, we'll be using Python with three community packages:
+In this tutorial, we'll be using Python with a few community packages:

 • httpx - HTTP client library which will let us communicate with Redfin.com's servers